milanaryal/milanaryal.github.io/_posts/2015/2015-06-28-the-best-free-dns-hosting-service-providers.md

 ---
 title: "The best free DNS hosting service providers"
 date: 2015-06-28T18:21:41+05:45
-excerpt: "List of the DNS (Domain Name System) management service providers who offer it free of charge."
+excerpt: "List of the DNS management service providers who offers for free of charge."
 ---

 For people whose registrars don't provide DNS (Domain Name System) hosting with domain registration then here's the list who offers it free of charge.